Learning

 6. Describe actions government employees can take to build and maintain deeper partnerships and relationships with communities.

-1. The Advancing Racial Equity online course is a prerequisite for completing online modules on the components of the Racial Equity Tool.
+1. The Advancing Racial Equity online course: entry level course for understanding context, definitions, and concepts that are the foundation of racial equity work.
 (If you've taken this course at a previous time in the GARE Learning Center, please let us know at gareselfpaced@raceforward.org so we can check our records.)

-3. The Shifting to an Equity Mindset (Parts 1 and 2) courses will also be prerequisites for all the Racial Equity Tool online modules once the development phase of these courses are complete.* Completion of this brief self-paced online module is part of a larger series of steps of the Racial Equity Tool methodology: the Racial Equity Tool's Desired Results, Data, Engaging with Communities, Analysis & Strategies, Implementation Planning, and Evaluation, Accountability, and Communication.
+* Completion of this brief self-paced online module is part of a larger series of steps of the Racial Equity Tool methodology: the Racial Equity Tool's Desired Results, Data, Engaging with Communities, Analysis & Strategies, Implementation Planning, and Evaluation, Accountability, and Communication.
 Many of these modules are currently in development; please keep an eye out for future self-paced courses in the GARE Learning Center, such as additional online modules on the components of the Racial Equity Tool.

 * All of these self-paced online modules cover knowledge-based learning, which is only a first step in a larger process toward applying the skills of the Racial Equity Tool methodology on the job.
 If you are seeking further support, such as in-person training and/or coaching for employees of your local, regional, or state agency, we invite you to fill out Race Forward's Intake Form in a new tab).
 You may also email intake@raceforward.org for any questions related to in-person racial equity training, coaching, and other services.